 In recent breakthroughs, different research institutions have made significant strides in soft robotics:

-Soft robotics has witnessed remarkable progress, offering exciting possibilities for future applications and innovations
+Soft robotics has witnessed remarkable progress, offering exciting possibilities for future applications and innovations, especially in areas like robotics for kids, where safe and adaptable designs are crucial for education and engagement.

 Soft Robotics: The Historical Evolution and Current Milestones